HactarCE/Yalbi/morphophonology.md

 * Slots 5, 6, and 8 are required; slots 2, 4, 7, and 9 are optional
 * Slot 6 may be repeated

-If CVn is present, the formative is a main verb.
+If CVn is present, the formative is grammatically functioning as a main verb (unless certain modifiers are applied).
-If Cf is present, the formative is a framed verb.
+If Cf is present, the formative is grammatically functioning as a framed verb.
-If neither CVn nor Cf is present, the formative is a noun.
+If neither CVn nor Cf is present, the formative is grammatically functioning as a noun (unless certain modifiers are applied).

 ## Detached Modifier